 If you have any questions about this report or concerning your drinking water, please contact the Tarrytown Water Department office at (914) 631-0356 between the hours of 7:00 a.m. to 3:30 p.m.
 We want you to be informed about your drinking water.
-If you want to learn more, please attend any of our regularly scheduled Village board meetings.
-The meetings are held on the first and third Mondays of each month, with the exception of summer months, when the Board only meets once a month.
-Exact meeting schedules, dates and times can also be reviewed by the public by visiting the Tarrytown website, www.tarrytowngov.com, or by calling the Village Hall at (914) 631-1885.
+If you want to learn more, please attend any of our regularly scheduled Village Board meetings.
+The meetings are held on the first and third Mondays of each month, except for summer months, when the Board only meets once a month.
+The public can also review exact meeting schedules, dates and times by visiting the Tarrytown website, www.tarrytowngov.com, or by calling the Village Hall at (914) 631-1885.